 - If you suspect you had been drugged, request that a urine sample be collected.

-Preserve all evidence of the assault.
+- Preserve all evidence of the assault.
 Do not bathe, wash your hands or brush your teeth.
 Do not clean or straighten up the crime scene.

-Write down, tape or record by any other means all the details you can recall about the assault and your assailant.
+- Write down, tape or record by any other means all the details you can recall about the assault and your assailant.

-Reporting Options: Restricted / Unrestricted Reporting
+Reporting Options: Restricted / Unrestricted Reporting:

 This option is for victims of sexual assault who wish to confidentially disclose the crime to specifically identified individuals and receive medical treatment and services without triggering the official investigative process.
 Service members who are sexually assaulted and desire restricted reporting under this policy must report the assault to a Sexual Assault Response Coordinator (SARC), Victim Advocate (VA), or a healthcare personnel.

-Who May Make A Restricted Report
+Who May Make a Restricted Report

 Role of the Sexual Assault Response Coordinator

-Role of the Victim Advocate
+Role of the Volunteer Victim Advocate

-The Victim Advocate (VA) provides essential support and care to the victim to include providing non-clinical information on available options and resources to assist the victim in making informed decisions as they progress through resolution and healing.
+The Volunteer Victim Advocate (VVA) provides essential support and care to the victim to include providing non-clinical information on available options and resources to assist the victim in making informed decisions as they progress through resolution and healing.
 The VA maintains communications and contact with victim as needed for continued victim support.